-Subtask 3.3 2017-2042 RTP Development

-Work Task Budget: \$110,538 FHWA MPO Planning Funds, \$91,827 FTA 5303 Metropolitan Planning Funds, \$14,000 RVMPO Dues, \$1,211 In-Kind Match, \$3,500

-The RVMPO RTP is updated every four years.
-The deadline for the next RTP update is April 26, 2017.
-This task is initiate development of the 2017-2042 RTP.
-Public outreach efforts will include three open houses, fact sheets, and information posted on the website.
-Also, non-traditional public involvement techniques will be researched and incorporated into the RTP update efforts.
+Subtask 3.3 2017-2042 RTP Development and Adoption Work Task Budget: \$142,251 FHWA MPO Planning Funds, \$82,060 FTA 5303 Metropolitan Planning Funds, \$16,267 RVMPO Dues, \$1,494 In-Kind Match, \$1,862 Region 3 Planning Funds, \$40,568 The RVMPO RTP is updated every four years.
+The deadline for the next RTP update is March 26, 2017 and USDOT joint conformity determination on April 26, 2017.
+This task is to continue development of the 2017-2042 RTP, and adoption in March 2017.
+Public outreach efforts will include an interactive RTP project map, virtual open house and materials posted on the RVMPO website.
 There will be a public hearing for the RTP update in March 2017.
-A discussion on transit needs will occur during goals and policies update part of the RTP.
-The RTP will need to address the recent transit service reductions and look for ways to fund the region's transit system.
+As part of the RTP update, the MPO will conduct a 2015 Alternative Benchmarks analysis and update of specific measures for LCDC approval.
+Currently, goals & policies have been updated, the financial plan is almost complete and RTP regional transportation plan projects identified.
+The travel demand model is also being updated.